 IFUW offers bursaries and grants for travel, education or learning abroad.
 There is a limited number of these awards.
 The Conchita Poncini Jimenez International Human Rights Fellowship will be offered by IFUW for the 2012 year.

-Global grants and scholarships are available to allow individuals to pursue their interests in fostering international understandings and initiatives; to achieve careers that would otherwise be out of reach; and to create impressive resumes that draw prospective employers.
-The participants’ career is heavily enhanced by their educational experiences from their participation in these unique programmes.
+Global Grants and scholarships are available to allow individuals to pursue their interests in fostering international understandings and initiatives; to achieve careers that would otherwise be out of reach; and to create impressive resumes that draw prospective employers.
+The participants’ career is heavily enhanced by their educational experiences from their participation in these unique programs.

 4. Boren Awards for International Study